NICHOLAS CARAH

 His research has been published in Media, Culture & Society, Social Media & Society, New Media & Society, Television & New Media, Convergence, Consumption, Markets & Culture, and Mobile Media & Communication.

-He is the author of Media & Society: Power, Platforms and Participation, Brand Machines, Sensory Media and Calculative Culture (2016), and Pop Brands: branding, popular music and young people (2010).
+He is the author of Media & Society: Power, Platforms and Participation (2015, 2021, 2025), Brand Machines, Sensory Media and Calculative Culture (2016), and Pop Brands: branding, popular music and young people (2010).
 He is the co-editor of Digital Intimate Publics and Social Media (2018) and the forthcoming Conflict in My Outlook in partnership with curators at the UQ Art Museum.

 Nicholas is also an award-winning teacher and has made contributions to developing cutting-edge curriculum in digital media, communication and cultural studies.
-From 2016 he played a central part in the redesign of UQ’s Bachelor of Communication and was the program convenor for two years.
 He was a UQ Teaching Fellow (2018) and has been awarded the Faculty of Humanities and Social Sciences Award for Teaching Excellence (2019) and The University of Queensland Award for Teaching Excellence (2020) for his contributions to student partnership, blended learning and curriculum development relating to digital media.